Elshirak/Elshirak/README.md

 ## Skills
 - С/С++, understanding of OOP principles, knowledge of basic algorithms and data structures, using standard libraries :student:
 - Working with Git :ok_hand:
 - Understanding of virtualization, containers.
-Learning Docker.
+Learning Docker :whale2:
 - Python in the process of learning, can read codes :ninja:
 - Knowledge of the OS internal organization, knowledge of Linux (Ubuntu as desktop system), confident work with the terminal :penguin:
 - Understanding of hardware: I assembled computers, set up a working environment, networks, office equipment :electric_plug: